 On completion of this course, the student will be able to:

-- Demonstrate a range of uses of digital media and an ability to develop your subject matter through them.
+- INVESTIGATE: demonstrate a range of uses of digital media and an ability to develop your subject matter through them.

 |Transdisciplinary Digital Art, edited by: Randy Adams, Steve Gibson, Stefan Muller Arizona - online access|